crismanNoble/zigzag/README.md

 Which creates 7 rows of 5 squares, and varies the color opacity from 1 to 0 based on the given rank of each cell.

-Feel free to browse the code in it's entirity over at [github](https://github.com/crismanNoble/zigzag).

 ###Road Map *(if I had no job)*

 *    Allow for variation in grid size